openshift/enhancements/enhancements/dns/externaldns-operator-aws-assume-role.md

 of the webhook is accurate; the issue lies with this required field in the `ExternalDNS` CRD.

-However, there exists a simple workaround: we can apply a default value of an empty string `""` to the `spec.aws.provider.credentials.name` field using the `+kubebuilder:default:={"name":""}` specifier on the `Credentials` field.
-When `spec.aws.provider` is created, but `spec.aws.provider.credentials` is not specified, it will default `spec.aws.provider.credentials.name` to `""`.
+However, there exists a simple workaround: we can apply a default value of an empty string `""` to the `spec.provider.aws.credentials.name` field using the `+kubebuilder:default:={"name":""}` specifier on the `Credentials` field.
+When `spec.provider.aws` is specified, but `spec.provider.aws.credentials` is not specified, the API server will default
+`spec.provider.aws.credentials.name` to `""`.

 For OpenShift clusters, this default satisfies the `+required` field for `Credentials` while the ExternalDNS Operator logic [ignores](https://github.com/openshift/external-dns-operator/blob/bac092e98fe5f9065b75bd0fa21d5aeff9d00853/pkg/operator/controller/credentials-secret/controller.go#L259-L267) the empty string and uses the `CredentialsRequest`.

-Non-OpenShift clusters (who do not have the option to use a `CredentialsRequest`) will encounter a validation webhook failure when the `Credentials` default of `""` is used due to the [validateProviderCredentials](https://github.com/openshift/external-dns-operator/blob/4cb22f19c5e6edcc6a37b73e17f25d996dbef9cd/api/v1beta1/externaldns_webhook.go#L132-L160).
-This failure is desirable because non-OpenShift users are required to specify valid `Credentials`.
+Non-OpenShift clusters (who do not have the option to use a `CredentialsRequest`) will encounter a validation webhook failure when the `Credentials` default of `""` is used due to the [validateProviderCredentials](https://github.com/openshift/external-dns-operator/blob/4cb22f19c5e6edcc6a37b73e17f25d996dbef9cd/api/v1beta1/externaldns_webhook.go#L132-L160) logic.
+This failure is appropriate in this case because non-OpenShift users are required to specify valid `Credentials`.

 In a future version of ExternalDNS Operator's API, we will resolve the requirement for the `Credentials` field through a more appropriate solution as outlined in the alternative [Bumping the API](#bumping-the-api).